tloen/alpaca-lora/system_requirements.md

-# LLaMA LLM System Requirements
+# LLaMA System Requirements
-The following system requirements are recommended for running inference and fine-tuning of LLaMA LLM models.
+The following system requirements are recommended for running inference and fine-tuning of LLaMA models.

 ## Model Sizes
-The LLaMA LLM models come in the following sizes:
+The LLaMA models come in the following sizes:

 | Model Name | Quantization | Min VRAM for Inference | Min VRAM for Tuning | Min RAM/Swap to Load | Fine-tuning Optimizer Available |